dhurlburtusa/checklists/web/servers/servers-checklist.md

 ## General

-- A CDN or the web server itself is handling static content.
+- [ ] A CDN or the web server itself is handling static content.
   + That is, no app or app server is serving static content.
 These should be handling dynamic content.

 ## Security

+The security checks here are web server specific.
+Also see https://github.com/dhurlburtusa/checklists/edit/master/servers/servers-checklist.md for general server security.

 ### Authentication